zyan-repository/track-anything-opencv-backend/README.md

 3. **Usage with OpenCV Backend:** With the OpenCV backend, this project is user-friendly and powerful.
 Key operations include:
     * Press 'p' to pause, which allows for annotation.
     * While paused, you can annotate the image at the current 'Position'.
+Left-click for positive prompts and right-click for negative prompts.
     * Once annotation is completed, press 'g' to perform mask tracking (tracking continues till the 'End' frame).

 ## Usage